chinamike65/hugo-tuolesi/content/book3/book3en.md

 (1) Disciples who hear the Dharma should always seek the Dharma… 165

-(2) Disciples who hear the Dharma must eradicate the Dharmaults of the three kinds of devices...
+(2) Disciples who hear the Dharma must eradicate the faults of the three kinds of devices...
 166

 3. There are six kinds of thoughts that disciples who hear the Dharma should have...
 168